200 euro note

-The two hundred euro note (€200) is the second-highest value euro banknote (and the highest value banknote in production) and has been used since the introduction of the euro (in its cash form) in 2002.
+The two hundred euro note (€200) is the second highest value euro banknote (and the highest value euro banknote in production) and has been used since the introduction of the euro (in its cash form) in 2002.

-The note is used in the 25 countries that have the euro as their sole currency (with 23 legally adopting it); with a population of about 343 million.
-In December 2022, there were about 852,000,000 €200 banknotes in circulation around the eurozone.
+The note is used in the 25 countries (and Kosovo) that have it as their sole currency (with 24 legally adopting it), which countries have a total population of about 350 million currently.
+In July 2025, there were approximately 864 000 000 two hundred euro banknotes in circulation around the eurozone.
 It is the second least widely circulated denomination, accounting for 2.9% of the total banknotes.

-It is the second-largest note, measuring 153 × 82 mm, and the first series has a yellow colour scheme and the second series has a brown colour scheme.
-The two hundred euro banknotes depict bridges and arches/doorways in Art Nouveau style (19th and 20th centuries).
+It is the second-largest note, measuring 153 × 82 mm, and the first series has a yellow-brown color scheme and the second series has a brown color scheme.
+The note depicts bridges and arches/doorways in Art nouveau style (19th century).
 The €200 note contains several complex security features such as watermarks, invisible ink, holograms and microprinting that document its authenticity.

-The new banknotes of the Europa series 200 euro banknote was released on 28 May 2019.
+The design of the Europa series 200 euro banknote was revealed on 17 September 2018 and launched on 28 May 2019.

 History

 The euro was founded on 1 January 1999, when it became the currency of over 300 million people in Europe.
-For the first three years of its existence it was an invisible currency, only used in accountancy.
-Euro cash was not introduced until 1 January 2002, when it replaced the national banknotes and coins of the countries in eurozone 12, such as the Finnish markka.
+For the first three years of its existence it was an invisible currency, only used in accountancy. euro cash was not introduced until 1 January 2002, when it replaced the national banknotes and coins of the countries in eurozone 12, such as the Finnish markka.

-Slovenia joined the Eurozone in 2007, Cyprus and Malta in 2008, Slovakia in 2009, Estonia in 2011, Latvia joined on 1 January 2014 and Lithuania joined on 1 January 2015.
+In 2007, Slovenia was the first country to adopt the euro since the introduction of euro notes and coins in 2002, followed by Cyprus and Malta in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014, Lithuania in 2015, with Croatia being the most recent country to join the eurozone in 2023.